konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_EHR_application.md

 ![Audit Logs](images/2_10_logs.png)
 Check the audit logs to verify that the new v2 format is working correctly.
 The logs should show asynchronous logging with enhanced event details and proper TCP streaming to Logstash.
-Run `podman logs logstash |grep UserService` to check thw logs.
+Run `podman logs logstash | grep UserService` to check the logs.

 ## Conclusion